 Your financial aid award requires that UTC calculate for you a cost of attendance (COA) for your semester.
 Your COA is based on the eligible hours you are enrolling in—that is, the number of hours you are enrolling in that apply toward your officially declared program of study.

 3. Keep Your Eligibility

 Remember that dropping or not attending your courses can negatively impact your eligibility for current and or future aid.

 It’s important that you discuss your Course Program of Study with your advisor when you enroll for each semester’s classes.
 If your current program is not correct, meet with your advisor to make the appropriate changes to your major or minor.

-Visit the Mocs One Center to discuss options if your federal financial aid has been reduced due to enrollment in courses that did not apply towards outstanding requirements in your Course Program of Study.
+Visit the Mocs One Center to discuss options if your federal/state financial aid has been reduced due to enrollment in courses that did not apply towards outstanding requirements in your Course Program of Study.